m-onofri/my-portfolio-site/src/markdown-pages/drum_machine.md

 tags: "React"
 image: "project_15"
 title: "Drum Machine"
-description: "This is a project from freeCodeCamp.
-The goal of this project is to create a drum machine app.
-When user click a button (or push the corresponding key in the keyboard) a drum sound was emitted.
-The app contains also a display with a description of the emitted sound.
-The app is realized in Codepen using React."
+description: "In this project I created a simple drum machine.
+This drum machine has some buttons associated to different drum sounds.
+The project is from the freeCodeCamp course and it's based on the React library."
 site_url: "https://m-onofri.github.io/drum-machine/"
 gitHub_url: "https://github.com/m-onofri/drum-machine"
 ---